Who is SEMI?

 Any injury slow in healing is a good candidate for PRP injection therapy including tendon, ligament and cartilage injuries as well as tears, arthritis, rotator cuff tendinopathy and cartilage tears.

-Dr. Douglas Stoddard’s seminar on treating injuries with regenerative injection therapy using PRP or ADSC.
-This comprehensive lecture covers:
+Dr. Douglas Stoddard’s seminar on treating injuries covers:

 - The effects of PRP and ADSC injections to injury

-Watch Dr. Stoddard perform a live PRP injection at the end to demonstrate treatment.
+Watch Dr. Stoddard perform the process to demonstrate the treatment.

 ART is a patented, state of the art soft tissue system/movement based massage technique that treats problems with muscles, tendons, ligaments, fascia and nerves.
 Headaches, back pain, carpal tunnel syndrome, shin splints, shoulder pain, sciatica, plantar fasciitis, knee problems, and tennis elbow are just a few of the many conditions that can be resolved quickly and permanently with ART.